auhonab/Loan-Prediction-Model/README.md

 ## Dataset

-The dataset used in this project includes information on borrowers such as:
+The dataset used in this project is sourced from Analytics Vidhya.
+It includes information on borrowers such as:
 - Applicant’s income
 - Coapplicant’s income
 - Loan amount